AXIS Financial Group

 As a financial services organisation, we are committed to protecting the privacy of our clients.
-Information collected is only used to fulfil our responsibilities as your adviser.
+Information collected is only used to fulfill our responsibilities as your adviser.

 This Policy describes how we collect, hold, use and disclose personal information as well as how you can access your information, correct it or how to make a complaint.

 We collect personal information about you for the purpose of providing you with superannuation, financial planning and/or insurance services.
 We may also collect personal information from third parties once authorisation has been provided by you.

 We are also bound to collect personal information to meet the requirements of corporate superannuation and taxation laws.
 Although, in certain circumstances, we are required to collect government identifiers such as your Tax File Number, Medicare number or pension card number, we do not use or disclose this information other than when required or authorised by law or unless you have voluntarily consented to disclose this information to any third party.

 Where reasonable and practical, we will collect your personal information directly from you and from third parties, once authorisation has been provided by you.
 We will notify you at the time we collect information providing details of who we are, the purpose and use, consequences of non-collection and our complaints handling process.

 Without your consent, we will not collect sensitive information about you that reveals your racial or ethnic origin, political opinions,religious or philosophical beliefs or affiliations, membership or professional or trade association, membership of a trade union, details of health, disability, sexual orientation or criminal record.

 You have a right to refuse us authorisation to collect information from a third party.